sky-uk/mite/CONTRIBUTING.md

 **N.B.** If you fail to adhere to the agreed workflow, there is a risk that your Pull Requests may not be accepted until any issues are rectified.

-The Mite project operates under a feature branch worflow, which is hopefully a pretty simple workflow to follow:
+The Mite project operates under a feature branch workflow, which is hopefully a pretty simple workflow to follow:

  * All features are developed on a sensibly named branch
    - Either a descriptive name
-   - A link to an existing github issue
+   - A link to an existing GitHub issue
-   - Or a JIRA ticket (internal)
+   - Or a Jira ticket (internal)
  * When a feature is complete, it should be submitted back to master as pull request
- * All PRs will be reviwed by at least one core maintainer
+ * All PRs will be reviewed by at least one core maintainer
  * Upon acceptance, all commits will be auto-squashed into a single commit

 ## Discussion